 & Technology Development

-From decoding cancer to understanding biodiversity, our open-source genomics platform is the world’s essential resource for unlocking the most challenging medical and scientific issues of our time.
+From decoding cancer to understanding biodiversity, our open-source genomics platform is the world’s most essential resource for unlocking the most challenging medical and scientific issues of our time.

 International Global Platform & Standards